 Iyengar yoga is a systematic approach to learning the classical 8-limbed practice of yoga as developed by B.K.S.
 Iyengar and his family in India.
 Iyengar yoga focuses on uniting the body, breath, and mind through attention to alignment both inner and outer and the therapeutic application of yoga asanas (postures) to help the student deal with limitation, disease, injury and pain.
 Each class we learn about the body and its movements as a way of entering into deep inquiry of our inner experience.
 It is a safe practice that is appropriate for any body, regardless of age or condition.

 I am a devoted student and teacher of Iyengar Yoga, and am eager to share this knowledge with you.
-I am a Certified Iyengar Yoga Teacher at the Intermediate Junior II level, and the Director at the Iyengar Yoga Center of Vermont.
-I study regularly with Patricia Walden, Janice Vien, Joan White, and Kevin Gardner, and have done many trainings with other wonderful teachers including Genny Kapuler, Manouso Manos, and several years of training with Eileen Muir of Karuna Yoga in Northampton MA.
+I am a Certified Iyengar Yoga Teacher at the Intermediate Junior II level, a Certified Yoga Therapist, and the Director at the Iyengar Yoga Center of Vermont.
+I study regularly with Patricia Walden, Janice Vien, Joan White, and Kevin Gardner, and have done many trainings with other teachers including Genny Kapuler, Manouso Manos, and several years of training with Eileen Muir of Karuna Yoga in Northampton MA.
 I also have traveled to Pune, India to study directly with the Iyengar family.

 I have been teaching in Vermont for many years and have a passion for all 8 limbs of the Yoga system which I try to share with my students.
 I teach prenatal yoga and also have a particular interest in therapeutic and medical applications of yogasana (postures) and pranayama (breathing exercises).
 I have worked successfully with individuals in private and group classes on many issues including fatigue, depression, chronic illness, chronic pain, lower back pain and sciatica, hip/knee/shoulder problems, recovery from injury, anxiety, blood pressure and immune system disorders.